-The Group's total liabilities as at March 31, 2018 amounted to DKK 3,378,918 million, an increase of DKK 7,646 million, or 0.2 percent, as compared to DKK 3,371,272 million as at December 31, 2017.
-The increase was mainly due to an increase in issued bonds at amortized cost and, to a lesser extent, an increase in deposits, partially offset by a decrease in issued bonds at fair value and, to a lesser extent, a decrease in trading portfolio liabilities.
-As at March 31, 2018, total deposits were 3.1 percent higher than the level as at December 31, 2017.
-The increase was driven by increases in deposits in almost all markets and across almost all geographies.
+As at December 31, 2018, the Group's total liabilities amounted to DKK 3,415,191 million, an increase of DKK 43,919 million, or 1.3 percent, as compared to DKK 3,371,272 million as at December 31, 2017.
+The increase was mainly due to an increase in liabilities under insurance contracts and liabilities in disposal groups held for sale, which was partially offset by a decrease in bonds issued at amortized cost.
+As at December 31, 2018, total deposits were down 2 percent from the level as at December 31, 2017.
+The decrease was mainly due to a decrease in deposits at C&I, partially due to the transfer of the Baltic customers to the Non-core unit.